Best cover letters in Australia

 - Make sure to use a spellchecker after drafting your cover letter.

-- Re-read it to make sure the content is grammatically and contextually correct, as computers will not pick up all of these errors.
+- Re-read it to make sure the content is grammatically and contextually correct.

 - Ask someone else to read through it as well.
 Sometimes we can miss some obvious mistakes as we have read the content a number of times and are ‘too close to it’.